Why Ecko’s great for schools

 Parents miss things because they’re busy, not because they don’t care.
 A newsletter link can easily get buried and then all of a sudden it’s 8:45 on World Book Day and Oscar in Year 4 has realised costumes were a thing,

 Parents want to be organised and Ecko lets you help them with that.
-You can add Diary Dates to your stories which appear as a clear banner that stands out, along with an Add to calendar button so parents can save the event straight into their own calendar app.
+You can add Diary Dates to your stories which appear as a clear banner that stands out, along with an Add to calendar button so parents can save a reminder straight into their own calendar app.
+If you’ve already got a school calendar, you can sync it with Ecko to add events to your newsletter even faster.

-You can also enter your term dates, inset days and closures once and Ecko automatically includes them at the end of every newsletter, along with a Subscribe button so families can keep the full school calendar in sync.
+You can also enter your term dates, inset days and closures once and Ecko automatically includes them at the end of every newsletter, along with a Subscribe button so families can have an always-up-to-date feed of school holidays.

 Ecko shows readership stats for every edition right in the dashboard, including live, real-time activity so you can see how many parents are reading at that moment.

-If you want to go deeper, Ecko integrates with Google Analytics.
-That unlocks more detailed reporting for schools that want it, like trends over time, which features parents are using and how parents are accessing the newsletter.
-The result is clearer communication decisions, backed by evidence, not guesswork.
+If you want to go deeper, Ecko integrates with Google Analytics allowing you to access more detailed reporting like trends over time, which features parents are using and how parents are accessing the newsletter.

 Relevant for every family

 Ecko helps keep each edition feeling approachable and personal.
-Parents can filter the newsletter to their child’s year group, so they see the updates that matter to them first, without wading through everything for the whole school.
+Parents can filter the newsletter to their child’s year group or class, so they can find the updates that matter to them.

-The result is a newsletter that feels less like a dump of information and more like something parents actually want to open and read.
+The result is a newsletter that feels less like a dump of information and more like something tailored to them that parents actually want to read.

 Share it anywhere, any way